Quick File Duplication in Windows30 Jun 2016

 That’s all there is to it.
 A very simple AutoHotkey script changes the CTRL+d in Windows Explorer from triggering a press of DELETE a press of CTRL+c | CTRL+v.

-If you find this useful why not leave a comment below or drop me a Tweet on Twitter?
+If you find this useful why not let me know via Twitter?